 “The client wasn’t really up for super-extravagant things, but they appreciate natural materials such as stone juxtaposed with glass,” continues Frank.
 “We ended up commissioning a lot of stone work from China.”
 While Frank and his team looked to Europe for inspiration, homeowners in Asia don’t need to venture quite so far afield to kit out their dream home – plenty of brands and contractors in Hong Kong, in China and throughout Southeast Asia are ready to provide.

 One might think that luxurious materials are all about perfection.
 But Frank observes that, lately, nothing could be further from the truth.
 “We’ve been doing a lot of work where you have a regular background offset with something that isn’t perfectly geometric – more organic or free-formed,” shares Frank.
 “For example, gradation in mirrors so you don’t get one smooth, consistent surface.”
 He recalls using wire mesh from France that’s manufactured to appear a little uneven and out of control.
 “There’s also distressed surfaces or finishes that gives you a less-polished kind of look,” he says.
 The key to fine materials, then, is just as much in how you use them as what they’re made of.

-For more home tours and interior inspiration, visit our Homes tag.
+For more home tours and interior inspiration, visit our Interior Design Showcases.